 One has to give Adrienne credit for keeping her career diversified.
 She’s worked as a talk show host and a weekly book reviewer for Los Angeles talk radio station KABC, recorded an album as a folk singer, has played different characters in video games from 1999’s Descent 3 to 2018’s Fallout 76, and she’s written a trilogy of mystery horror novels under the umbrella title Vampyres of Hollywood.
 In her personal life, she was married to director John Carpenter from 1979 to 1984 (they had a son, John Howard “Cody” Carpenter).
 In 1992, she married producer/playwright/actor Bill Van Zandt, who was 12 years younger than she was, and the two of them were together until 2018.
 At age 51 in 1997, she gave birth to their twin sons, Walker Steven and William Dalton Van Zandt.

-All of which reinforces our firm belief that Adrienne Barbeau’s life has been pretty beautiful, and to celebrate it you can check out the following illustrated guide to her career.
+All of which reinforces our firm belief that life of Adrienne Barbeau, 77, has been pretty beautiful, and to celebrate it you can check out the following illustrated guide to her career.

 1 of 42.
 ‘Maude’ (1972 to 1978)